PromptECO/clariform/README.md

 $$ `exit`

-The installed script can be invoked with docker-compose:
+### Command Line

+Alternatively, in the repo, invoke clariform with docker-compose:

 $ `docker-compose run clariform --help`